wangxizhe2017/nlp_project/README.md

 This repo is modified from [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm).

+The project report is named 'Story Cloze Test with Fine AdjustmentSchemes of GPT-2 Model.pdf' under this directory.

 ## Original README

 This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.